Shoes That Work for Plantar Fasciitis: Advice From a Fellow Sufferer

 As you probably know by now, when your heel pain is caused by plantar fasciitis, the problem is that the fibrous plantar fascia on the bottom of your foot is inflamed, most likely because of a stress or sports injury.
 Pain occurs along with the inflammation.
 You may have noticed that the pain is usually worse in the morning and after any period of rest.
 It's noticeable as soon as you put your foot down and start to bear weight.
 Pain after sitting or sleeping is also common.
 It's more manageable though when you step straight into a pair of anatomical slippers and wear shoes designed to help this injury.
 Barefoot is bad, for the most part.

 Correct foot support isn't enough, of course.
 When I have a flare-up, I manage the pain with an assortment of therapies involving exercise, stretching, massage, and hot/cold treatment.
 But first and foremost, I use specialized inserts and insoles, bandages, arch support, and special shoes.
-(This article is about shoes; for more details about a wide assortment of treatments, read my article about plantar fasciitis treatment options.)

 Which Shoes Help Plantar Fasciitis?